 You can develop a very comprehensive idea of what your surveying practice is worth by using this set of valuation multiples.
 See an example of how valuation multiples can be used to value your practice.

-Example: using valuation multiples to appraise a surveying firm
+Example: using valuation multiples

 To show how the Market Comps and valuation multiples can be used to value a surveying company, let’s pick a hypothetical firm with these financial parameters: